stripe/stripe-apps/README.md

 <h2> Publishing </h2>

-Built an app and want to publish it to everyone on Stripe?
-Publishing to the [Stripe App Marketplace](https://marketplace.stripe.com/) will be available in the coming months.
+Built an app and want to make it available to everyone on Stripe?
+Make your app discoverable to any user by publishing it on the [Stripe App Marketplace](https://marketplace.stripe.com/).

-In the meantime, we encourage you to continue preparing your app for publishing to the marketplace by:
+You can prepare your app for publishing to the marketplace by:
 - Ensuring your app meets the marketplace [review requirements](https://stripe.com/docs/stripe-apps/review-requirements) and [listing guidelines](https://stripe.com/docs/stripe-apps/listing-guidelines).
 - Checking out our design [best practices](https://stripe.com/docs/stripe-apps/listing-guidelines) and sample apps.
 - Watching for updates on [GitHub Discussions](https://github.com/stripe/stripe-apps/discussions).

 © Stripe